Issue Template

 Template Configuration Location

 The template configuration must be placed in the default branch of the repository.
-If you create the template in another branch, the configuration will not take effect, and the related functions will not be available for collaborative users.
+If you create the template in another branch, the configuration will not take effect, and the related features cannot be used by collaborative users.

 Here is an example of a repository file tree that uses GitCode Issue templates, showing the configuration location and file structure of the Issue templates: